 - Gently feel the husk for holes.
 All of the husks should feel plump with kernels side by side.

-- The corn tassels (they stick out of the top) should be brown and feel sticky.
+- The corn silk, or tassels (they stick out of the top) should be brown and feel sticky.
 If they are black or dry, the corn is old.

 - The husk should be green and tight against the corn cob.